 The Bottom Line

-The comparison between stevia vs. sucralose is not going to end any time soon.
+The debate between stevia vs. sucralose is not going to end any time soon.
 This is especially the case given that the two sugar alternatives have become pretty popular.
 Both of these sweeteners have their pros and cons.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on for decision-making.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!